 🌺 Scientific Research

 Some people suggest that if Lyme is your primary diagnosis it may be helpful to include with your application some peer-reviewed information about Chronic Lyme.
-Sending this type of information is unusual for Social Security application, however Lyme is an unusual situation because there are no Social Security guidelines.
-If you decide to enclose something like this, I would suggest finding one or two reports that are relevant to your medical evidence and come from well-established, peer-reviewed scientific sources.
+Sending this type of information is unusual for Social Security application, however it does not hurt to enclose something brief, as long as it is from a well-established, peer-reviewed scientific sources.
+It may or may not be read.

 🌺 Throw Everything at It